 The word “jazz” in particular can cover such a wide spectrum of styles that the word is almost useless.
-Some recordings that are today called “smooth jazz” might better be labeled as R & B. Electronic-orientated “jazz” from the 60s and 70s doesn’t sound like it has any relationship to New Orleans jazz of the 1920s.
+Some recordings that are today called “smooth jazz” might better be labeled as R & B (Rhythm & Blues).
+Electronic-orientated “jazz” from the 60s and 70s doesn’t sound like it has any relationship to New Orleans jazz of the 1920s.
 Jazz instrumentation can go anywhere from a solo pianist or guitarist to a large orchestra.
 The melodies can be simple, complex, beautiful, consonant, dissonant, structured, unstructured, or hardly existent.
 The rhythmic style can be easy swing, fast swing, latin, rock, waltz, 5/4, or any number of other amalgamations of Eastern or Western rhythmic styles.
 There is probably something in jazz for anybody and everybody to thoroughly enjoy.
 But with such confusion, you can understand why somebody might say they “don’t like jazz.”

 Jazz and blues both come from African American roots, and there is some overlap.
 With the early (1920s) classic ‘blues” recordings of female singers such as Bessie Smith and Ma Rainey, the backup musicians included instrumental performers such as Louis Armstrong, Duke Ellington, Fletcher Henderson, and many others who later become known as jazz musicians.
-Both styles started recording about 1917, though the blues style is said to come from an older tradition going back into the 1800s.
+Both styles have their earliest recordings around 1917, though the blues style is said to come from an older tradition going back into the 1800s.
 The Original Dixieland Jass Band, an all-white ensemble that “borrowed” from black New Orleans performers, first recorded in 1917.
 Jelly Roll Morton, a black pianist/bandleader who has a valid claim that he invented jazz, recorded around the mid-1920s.
 His recording of “Winin’ Boy Blues” could be called blues or jazz, and there is also a ragtime influence a la Scott Joplin.
 The ragtime style has musical elements, such as syncopation, that are part of the jazz style, and ragtime is said to have evolved from marches, and also from the blues-influenced “cakewalk” dance of the early minstrel shows of the late 1800s.